NikKozh/error-example/README.md

 Runtime output:
 ```
 ERROR!
-THIS SHOULDN'T BE!
+THERE IS SHOULDN'T BE DEFAULT TRANSACTION CALLS
 ERROR!
-THIS SHOULDN'T BE!
+THERE IS SHOULDN'T BE DEFAULT TRANSACTION CALLS
-Is this even working? macros string
+service.toString: macros string
 running transaction inside DB
 inserting value ValueToInsert in DB
 Transacted with master